Workhorse and GreenPower Sign Supply Agreement for Delivery of 1,500 GreenPower EV Star Cab and Chassis for Workhorse W750 Step Vans

-CINCINNATI and VANCOUVER, British Columbia, March 01, 2022 (GLOBE NEWSWIRE) -- Workhorse Group Inc. WKHS("Workhorse"), an American technology company focused on providing sustainable and cost-effective electric vehicles to the last-mile delivery sector, and GreenPower Motor Company Inc. GPGPV ("GreenPower"), a leading manufacturer and distributor of zero-emission electric-powered vehicles serving the cargo and delivery, shuttle, transit and school bus markets, today announced the signing of a multi-year supply agreement to facilitate the manufacturing and delivery of medium-duty Class 4 step vans into the North American market.
+CINCINNATI and VANCOUVER, BC, March 1, 2022 /PRNewswire/ -- Workhorse Group Inc. WKHS ("Workhorse"), an American technology company focused on providing sustainable and cost-effective electric vehicles to the last-mile delivery sector, and GreenPower Motor Company Inc. GPGPV ("GreenPower"), a leading manufacturer and distributor of zero-emission electric-powered vehicles serving the cargo and delivery, shuttle, transit and school bus markets, today announced the signing of a multi-year supply agreement to facilitate the manufacturing and delivery of medium-duty Class 4 step vans into the North American market.

 Under the terms of the agreement, the companies have confirmed a 21-month schedule during which GreenPower will deliver 1,500 EV Star cab and chassis to Workhorse starting in July 2022.
 The chassis are to be used in the production of Workhorse's new Class 4 W750 step van line, which is slated to enter production in Q3 2022.
 Workhorse will complete the manufacturing process and deliver finished step vans to its customers in the United States and Canada.
 The agreement includes deposits based on delivery thresholds and also contains a renewal option.